Skip to content

 Driving more miles than you estimated when you took out your telematics policy usually means you’ll have to pay more.

-Check the terms to see how it works for your telematics policy.
+Check your telematics car insurance policy to see how it works for you.

 Are there any specific eligibility criteria for black box car insurance?

-Providers will probably have some eligibility criteria you need to meet to get a black box.
-These may include the car’s age, value and annual mileage.
+Providers will likely have some eligibility criteria you need to meet to get a black box.
+This may include the car’s age, value and annual mileage.

-Make sure you meet the requirements of a specific provider before you apply for a telematics policy.
+Check the requirements when you compare black box insurance quotes and before you apply for a telematics policy.

 Does black box car insurance involve any extra costs?